Quality Control Systems Managers

 AI Impact Summary

-Quality Control Systems Managers faces moderate AI displacement risk with a score of 38/100.
-Significant displacement is estimated between 2041 and 2051.
-Of 27 analyzed tasks, 6 are highly automatable, particularly in routine_cognitive.
+Quality Control Systems Managers faces moderate AI displacement risk with a score of 35/100.
+This occupation has higher AI displacement risk than 66% of all analyzed occupations.
+Of 27 analyzed tasks, 7 are highly automatable, particularly routine cognitive tasks.
 Strong protective factors — including social intelligence, creativity, or regulatory barriers — significantly reduce effective risk.

 AI-Vulnerable Skills (6)